Everton Ribeiro quotes anthem and congratulates Cruzeiro: 'Welcome back'

 Everton Ribeiro quotes anthem and congratulates Cruzeiro: ‘Welcome back’

-Abhishek Pratap 2 hours agoSportsComments Off on Everton Ribeiro quotes anthem and congratulates Cruzeiro: ‘Welcome back’0 Views
+Abhishek Pratap 1 hour agoNewsComments Off on Everton Ribeiro quotes anthem and congratulates Cruzeiro: ‘Welcome back’1 Views

 Two-time Brazilian champion for Cruzeiro, midfielder Everton Ribeiro, currently at Flamengo, congratulated the Minas Gerais club on the return of Srie A to the Brazilian Championship in a post on social media.
 In the publication, the 33-year-old player mentioned the celestial anthem.